nicolasksq/take-home/README.md

 After having a list created, you'll be able to sync the contacts, using the endpoint provided.

 There was a couple of unknowns here, such as
-- should we upload the contact if is already create? you will find this logic [here][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L91]
+- should we update the contact if is already create? you will find this logic [here][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L91]
 - [we are searching the list ID calling `GET /lists` endpoint][https://github.com/nicolasksq/take-home-trio/blob/master/app/service/contacts_client/mailchimp/list.go#L43].
 We expect to have just one list, as it's a limitation for Mailchimp free account.

-# Resources:
+# Resources

 - https://613b9035110e000017a456b1.mockapi.io/api/v1/
 - https://`{{$PREFIX_TOKEN}}`.api.mailchimp.com/3.0/

 HOST: `https://afternoon-citadel-79267.herokuapp.com/`

-#  Endpoints:
+#  Endpoints
 - POST `/list`
   - Request:
   ```json